 Nearly everyone in the world has an unpleasant memory of being stung by a wasp or a bee.
 If you haven’t ever had an unpleasant sting from the buzzing militia, consider yourself lucky.
 Some of these memories range decades, but they still carry with them the harsh pinch of the bite and the ensuing swelling and panic.

-Know Your Enemy: Wasps and Bees
+About Wasps and Bees

 While wasps and bees can be easily mistaken for one another, there is a substantial difference in their behaviour that sets them apart.